MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/enable-delegate-access.md

 > [!IMPORTANT]
 >Things to verify before enabling delegate access in App for Outlook
->- Verify delegate access is setup correctly in Outlook.
+>- Verify that delegate access is set up correctly in Outlook.
 >- Delegated user should have at least **Editor** permissions on the delegated mailbox.
 >- Skype URL (https://config.edge.skype.com/) is whitelisted.
 >- Delegated user has the correct Outlook version.